mcp321/Art-Club-for-Kids/README.md

 <li>The design of the hero image was inspired by the love running project hero image which is 100% of the top page.</li>
 <li>The footer was inspired by the YouTube page named "code opacity".
 Icons from the footer section was taken from font awesome</li>
+<li>The gallery section was taked from the gallery of the love running project</li>
 </ul>

 <h3>Media</h3>